Business owner life insurance

 Transferring the business to a family member

-If you are not transferring your business upon death to all of your children, are there enough non-business assets in your estate to transfer wealth equitably?
-Would you want to treat all your children equitably?
-Sometimes life insurance is used to help equalize the estate so all beneficiaries get the same value even if assets aren’t divided equally.
+If your business will not be transferred equally to all of your children upon your death, are there enough non-business assets in your estate to transfer wealth equitably?
+Do you intend to treat all your children equitably?
+Sometimes life insurance is used to help equalize the estate so all beneficiaries get the same value when assets aren’t divided evenly.

-If you intend to leave your business equally to involved and uninvolved children, there are additional ways to structure insurance to give them flexibility.
-Consult your local attorney on which structure will fit best for your situation.
+If you intend to leave your business equally to both involved and uninvolved children, there are additional ways to structure insurance to give them flexibility.
+Consult your attorney on which structure best fits your situation.

 Insurance products are offered through non-bank insurance agency affiliates of Wells Fargo & Company and are underwritten by unaffiliated insurance companies